gabrielaBelsley/OptimalFAs_3DT1Maps/ReadMe.md

 The simulation figures from the paper (Figures 1-3) and Table 1 are generated with this script.
 Note: also download the folder DrosteEffect-BrewerMap-ca40391 (MATLAB File Exchange) in order to generate the figures.

-This code is distributed under the MIT license.
+This code is distributed under the Apache License.
 If you use it, please cite the paper (https://doi.org/10.1002/mrm.29683):

 Author: Gabriela Belsley, University of Oxford